sendtoshailesh/pg-pub/pg-sub-trans/readme.md

 You can invoke the function `perform_subtransactions` to execute the code and observe the behavior of subtransactions within the PostgreSQL environment.
 Remember to replace `table_name`, `column1`, `column2`, and `condition` with your actual table and column names, as well as the appropriate conditions for your use case.

-Please note that this is a simplified example to illustrate the concept of subtransactions.
-You may need to adapt and modify the code to suit your specific requirements and transactional logic.